gamblinflanagan/Web_Template/README.md

-# Cannibiz-site
+# Flask-React Web App Template
-## Created March 22nd 2021
+## Created March 28th 2021
-## This application will be the main webiste for Cannibiz
+## This application will serve as a template for furutre projects

 ### Languages used